CERTCC/CERT-Guide-to-CVD/docs/preface.md

 disclosure.

-We wrote it in an informal tone to make the content more approachable, since many readers' interest in this document may have been prompted by their first encounter with a vulnerability in a product they created or care about.
+We wrote it in an informal tone to make the content more approachable, since many readers' interest in this documentation may have been prompted by their first encounter with a vulnerability in a product they created or care about.
 The informality of our writing should not be construed as a lack of seriousness about the topic, however.

-In a sense, this report is a travel guide for what might seem a foreign territory.
+In a sense, this documentation is a travel guide for what might seem a foreign territory.
 Maybe you've passed through once or twice.
 Maybe you've only heard about the bad parts.
 You may be uncertain of what to do next, nervous about making a mistake, or even fearful of what might befall